chrisimmel/ivy/README.md

 ## Using the CLI

-The CLI tool provides a convenient way to interact with the service.
+The CLI tool provides a convenient way to interact with Ivy.
 Each text processing capability defined in the prompt registry is automatically available as a top-level command.

 ### Basic Usage